rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  and your brain is very active
 *  and the eye channels that we're recording
 *  start to show these darting back and forth signals,
-*  we know you're in REM sleep,
+*  we know you're in REM sleep.
-*  that's how we define it.
+*  That's how we define it.
 *  So that then suggested to us,
 *  we can use the eye movements
 *  to create a form of Morse code signaling